 The answer to this question is both yes and no. The Resource Management Act is designed to protect the environment from adverse environmental impacts resulting from human activities.
 Different regions and councils have different rules around this and therefore it’s always best to first speak with a resource management officer who can help you understand whether or not onsite sanitary waste management systems are permitted activity under the local rules of your region.

 In many cases, you may find that use of a waterless composting toilet is already permitted activity in your region, in which case the local council has deemed that any potential adverse impacts are minimal or non-existent.
 It’s important to remember that these rulings themselves often have particular stipulations such as minimum setback distances from watercourses and other sensitive environments.
 If these stipulations cannot be adhered to, or the council does not allow for use of dry composting toilets as permitted activity in your region, it will most likely become a discretionary activity which means that a special application is required to demonstrate to the processing authority that any potential adverse environmental effects may be avoided or mitigated by the design and implementation of the system.
-In such instances, the council may ask for an expert to assess and document that your proposed activity will meet permitted activity rules and necessary standards.
+In such instances, the council may ask for an expert (wastewater engineer) to assess and document that your proposed activity will meet permitted activity rules and necessary standards.

 When it comes to use of waterless composting toilet systems, it’s possible for us to specify a system with optional upgrades to ensure that there is no discharge (other than the venting of the system to the air) and therefore, if a resource consent is required, it should be a simple and straight-forward process.